Reading Frederick Douglass' "What to A Slave is the Fourth of July" on the Bay State Green

 A Meaningful Juneteenth: Reading Frederick Douglass Together

-The Rotary Club of Westborough, proudly supported by a grant from Mass Humanities, invites you to a special community gathering at Bay State Commons on the Green, right after the Westborough Farmers Market.
-We will commemorate Juneteenth by reading the profound words of Frederick Douglass in his speech, "What to the Slave is the Fourth of July," followed by an open and facilitated discussion.
+The Rotary Club of Westborough, proudly supported by a grant from Mass Humanities, invited the community to a special event gathering at Bay State Commons on the Green, right after the Westborough Farmers Market.
+We closed out Juneteenth by reading the profound words of Frederick Douglass in his speech, "What to the Slave is the Fourth of July," followed by an open and facilitated discussion.

 A big thank you to Mass Humanities and Mass Cultural Council for this opportunity to engage our community!